Skardu: Air

 On 2 December 2021, the Skardu International Airport was designated and re-inaugurated as an international airport after providing upgrades to the airport to become a tourism hub for Gilgit-Baltistan.

 Flydubai has submitted a request to start international operations to and from Skardu airport, which would potentially become the first airline to start international routes from Skardu.

 Infrastructure

 Satpara Dam

 The Satpara Dam development project on the Satpara Lake was inaugurated in 2003.
 It was completed in 2011.
 It is 6 km south of Skardu city and is at an elevation of 2,700 m above mean sea level.
-The main source of water is icemelt from the Deosai plains during the summer season.
+The main source of water is ice melt from the Deosai plains during the summer season.
 Now Satpara Dam provides drinking water to the whole city of Skardu and agricultural water to major areas of Skardu, for example, Gayoul, Newrangha, Khlangranga, Shigari Khurd, etc.

 It is a multipurpose project, which will produce 17.36 megawatts hydro generation, irrigate 15000 acre of land and provide 13 cusecs drinking water daily to Skardu city.